zgif/ruleset-generator/README.md

 ## Build for production

 Configure the deployment path for the build with in [package.json](package.json) in this directory.
-Currently it is set to `"homepage": "/ruleset-generator/"` to meet the zgif.org requirements
+Currently it is set to `"homepage": "/ruleset-generator/"` to meet the zgif.org requirements.

 From this directory run: `npm run build` to get the build artefact in /build.